-All too often I encounter people on my PA and Executive PA training courses that are already working in the industry, but are not clear on what exactly is the difference between an Executive PA and a PA.
-This is an issue and its all the more confusing when companies blur the line between the different job positions by advertising an Executive PA role that is paying £22K and has nothing ‘Executive’.
+All too often I encounter people on my PA and Executive PA training courses that are already working in the industry but are not clear on exactly is the difference between an Executive PA and a PA.
+This is an issue and it’s all the more confusing when companies blur the line between the different job positions by advertising an Executive PA role that is paying £30K and has nothing ‘Executive’.
 Finally, the role of an Executive Assistant is even more confused and this is not helped by differences in the definition across different countries.
-We will focus on United Kingdom definition and London.
+We will focus on the United Kingdom definition and London.

 PA and Executive PA Jobs